 Finding a Medical Provider

 While a student at Shenandoah University you may access Wellness Center services regardless of what insurance plan you are covered under.
-Most services are free to registered students.
-The bonus in utilizing services at the Wellness Center is there is no office visit charge which can cost between $100-175 at a private clinic.
-The Wellness Center also has low costs for in house labs, vaccines, and sport/travel/women’s physicals.
-Charges accrued at the health center can be billed to your student account or student insurance plan so you don’t have to pay the Wellness Center at time of your appointment.
+Most services are covered by your health insurance.
+The bonus in utilizing services at the Wellness Center is there is no up front co-pay or out of pocket expenses.

 After leaving Shenandoah University, you will need a provider for medical care.
 Some adults choose to use urgent care centers for their healthcare needs but this is more costly for you and makes it difficult to establish a relationship necessary for good healthcare over time.
 You may be very healthy now but everyone experiences illness or suffers an injury and maintaining good health is essential to living your life to the fullest.
 Urgent care centers were developed for treating acute illness and not in promoting lifelong health.